 Nine potentially hazardous foods

 Bacteria loves to grow in food made with dairy products, shell eggs, meats, poultry, fish, shellfish, baked or boiled potatoes, cooked beans and lentils, rice or pasta.
-Keep these foods out of the temperature danger zone (40 to 140 F).
+Keep these foods out of the temperature danger zone (40 to 140 degrees F).

 Ten dirty fingers